No one should have to choose between adventure and safety!

 ✅ A small bottle of gluten-free soy sauce – If you love Asian cuisine!

-Pro Tip: Keep at least one emergency meal in your luggage in case you can’t find safe food upon arrival.
+Keep at least one emergency meal in your luggage in case you can’t find safe food upon arrival.

 Can I trust “gluten-free” labels in other countries?